Staff and student suggestions

 You Said...We Did

 “Create new green spaces and improve existing ones.
-Make them outdoor social learning spaces or places where staff can relax and unwind at lunch, etc.”
+Make them outdoor social learning spaces or places where students and staff can relax and unwind at lunch, etc.”

 Techniquest Glyndŵr was successful in obtaining around £34K of funding to transform a derelict and unused area of ground to the rear of the LEIS building used by the popular Science Centre on the Plas Coch Campus of the University.
 The space will complement the indoor space of Techniquest Glyndŵr that houses over 75 hands-on interactive science exhibits.
 Once complete the Science Garden will offer a mixture of planted areas and features such as wheelchair friendly surfacing, raised beds and pond area, a composting area and a number of working exhibits of equipment that will illustrate the primary scientific themes of Biodiversity, Renewable Energy and Recycling.